Showing 1 - 1 OF 1

 Deployment can be a challenging phase of the military lifecycle, but it’s important to know that you don’t have to go through it alone.
 The military provides a variety of resources and support programs — ranging from educational briefings to morale calls — for your loved ones, children and service members to ease the stress of deployment.
 Military members may be assigned to a specific installation but support may come from local communities, Yellow Ribbon events or the installation itself.

-All ACS programs assist deploying troops with a variety of services from information on play groups, coping with stress during the deployment cycle, establishing Family finances, and provide extensive resources to assist Service members and their Families during the deployment cycle and reintegration.
+All Army Community Service programs assist deploying troops with a variety of services from information on play groups, coping with stress during the deployment cycle, establishing family finances, and providing extensive resources to assist service members and their families during the deployment cycle and reintegration.

-The Mobilization Deployment Program provides training/briefings for all service members and their Family members to prepare them with survival techniques and resources available during the deployment cycle.
+The Mobilization Deployment Program provides training and briefings for all service members and their family members to prepare them with survival techniques and resources available during the deployment cycle.
 Training is also provided to Rear Detachment Commanders (RDC), Soldier and Family Readiness Liaisons (SFRL) or Command Family Readiness Representatives (CFRR), and Soldier and Family Readiness Group (SFRG) volunteers to equip and educate them on their roles and responsibilities.
 The program also provides bimonthly deployment events to family members to help them cope with the challenges of separation and provide an avenue to network and build connections with other deployed spouses and family members.

-Returning Service members receive a Reintegration Briefing to update them on changes within the installation, local and state laws, and to provide assistance during the transitional period of reintegration.
-Spouses and other Family members may also receive a Spouses Reintegration Briefing to prepare them for potential issues and concerns that may or may not develop during the reintegration process.
+Returning service members receive a reintegration briefing to update them on changes within the installation, local and state laws and to provide assistance during the transitional period of reintegration.
+Spouses and other Family members may also receive a spouse reintegration briefing to prepare them for potential issues and concerns that may or may not develop during the reintegration process.